AbdulRahmanElsa3ed/VideoDownloaderApp/README.md

 - The latest release already includes `ffmpeg.exe`, so you **don't need to download it separately**.

 **How to download FFmpeg.exe**
-1. Go to the official FFmpeg builds: [FFmpeg Link](https://github.com/BtbN/FFmpeg-Builds/releases)
+1. Go to the official [FFmpeg builds](https://github.com/BtbN/FFmpeg-Builds/releases).
 2. Download the latest version of **ffmpeg-master-latest-win64-gpl.zip**.
 3. Get `ffmpeg.exe` from "ffmpeg-master-latest-win64-gpl/bin/ffmpeg.exe" and place it in the same folder as `main.py`.